dwhiffing/fury/content/nato/de/navy/body.md

 the Hamburg Class Destroyers.
 Her construction has been accelerated by about six months due to the re-emerging threat, and is in Wilhelmshaven completing her final fitting out before commissioning at war start.
-The other three ships have also been accelerated but will be at least a year away from commissioning.
+The other three ships have also been accelerated but are at least a year away from commissioning.
 Equipped with 2 Lynx ASW helicopters, Exocet ASM, Sea Sparrow, RAM and very modern sensors, these will be a valuable addition to the